 7.2 Importance sampling

-When we are only interested in Monte Carlo integration, we do not need to sample from the target distribution.
+When we are only interested in Monte Carlo integration, we do, in fact, not need to sample from the target distribution.
+We can sample from another distribution and use reweighting to compute the integral of interest.

 We will illustrate the use of importance sampling by computing the mean in the gamma distribution via simulations from a Gaussian distribution, cf. also Section 7.1.1.